K-Nesbitt/Instagram_NLP/README.md

 *"Last day in Iceland.
 It’s been an amazing 11 days.
 Got to meet and work with some amazing people, work with an amazing company/brand, and got to play model while being on some epic adventures.
 I will never forget this trip and I’m looking forward to the next.
 Iceland, it’s been REAL, real!
 Shoutout to @jamesharnoisphoto and @hownottotravellikeabasicbitch for extending their stay with me and for these bad ass and mostly basic shots. 😂😂
  #iceland #niceland #LITlit #workaction #reykjavik #reiadventures #reishoot #bluelagoon #mountains #inclusivity #beach #hiking #whyhike #optoutside #adventures #travel #europe"*

+**Why is there a peak at 5 likes?**
+I set a default in my scraping code and it was obviously an error.

-The total number of words (or strings since there are emojis and words with emojis) is about 80,000.
+The total number of "words" are about 76,400.

 ![plot1](https://github.com/K-Nesbitt/Instagram_likes_nlp/blob/master/images/freq2_plot.png)